 Responsible Persons: Enforcement to be carried out by Group Founder or Chapter Coordinator; all members agree to this attendance policy.

 Policy: SHE Leads Group meets only twice a month.
 A great deal of work is put into each meeting, not only by the volunteer positions, but also those supplying the free training and the Member in the Spotlight.
 To be respectful of other people’s time investment, and to stay top of mind with membership in a group that only meets twice a month, attendance is very important.
 SHE Leads Group requires members to attend two meetings a month.
 Excessive absence will result in forfeiture of your category spot.
-Excessive absence is defined as 2 unexcused absences in one quarter or 4 excused absences in one quarter.
-On the second unexcused or fourth excused absence in a quarter, the member’s business category(s) officially opens up.
+Excessive absence is defined as two unexcused absences in a three month period, three excused absences in a three month period, or two excused absences and one unexcused absence in a three month period.
+The member’s business category(s) officially opens up when any of these are met and the membership fee is non-refundable.
+If a member is missing half the meetings of the quarter, this is not beneficial to the member, or the other members and guests of the chapter.
 It is not required to remind member of the attendance policy, although a chapter coordinator may want to reach out to a member nearing the maximum allowed absences.

 An excused absence is one which cannot be avoided and has been communicated to the Chapter Coordinator or Group Founder prior to the meeting.